 In the near and medium term, fossil fuels are expected to remain the principal source for hydrogen.
 Natural gas as the "cleanest" fuel among the hydrocarbons has various advantages as a starting point for the initial hydrogen market (transition phase) as a source of hydrogen in terms of environmental impact (highest H/C ratio), availability, and economy.
 Also transportation and distribution is very convenient.
-Coal countries like China, the USA, or Australia with abundant deposits may use in future their coal representing a reliable long-term and low cost resource for H_2 production.
+Coal countries like China, the USA, or Australia with abundant deposits may use in future their coal representing a reliable long-term and low cost resource for $H_2$ production.

 The use of hydrocarbons in hydrogen production systems will require a carbon sequestration functionality in order to realize the benefits of hydrogen production in general.
 Such a technique, however, can be applied only to large-scale plants and is not feasible for decentralized systems.
-The sequestration of CO_2 is an energy intensive (estimated 5 MJ/kg of CO_2) and costly process with limited sites and still ecological uncertainties.
-From a long-term perspectiment the consumption of fossils for large-scale H2 production will not be a viable process.
+The sequestration of $CO_2$ is an energy intensive (estimated 5 MJ/kg of $CO_2$ ) and costly process with limited sites and still ecological uncertainties..